texastribune/donations-app/README.md

 4. Switch to that version: `rbenv local 2.3.0`
 5. Make sure [Bundler](http://bundler.io/) is installed on your machine: `gem install bundler`
 6. Install project packages: `bundle install`

+### Node.js
+Consult the `engines` section of `package.json` for the Node and NPM versions used in this project.

+The easiest way to use the proper Node version is to use [Node Version Manager](https://github.com/creationix/nvm) (nvm).

+To use the proper NPM version, simply install it on your machine: `npm install -g npm@<version>`.

 ## Structure